paramraghavan/graphDB/README.md

 Recording stopped; session saved as: "mylog.txt" (157 bytes)
 ```

-## TinkerGraph
+## TinkerGraph - an in-memory graph
-As well as the Gremlin Console, the TinkerPop 3 download includes an implementation of an in-memory graph store called TinkerGraph.
+The TinkerPop 3 download includes an implementation of an in-memory graph store called TinkerGraph and the Gremlin Console.
-The nice thing about TinkerGraph is that for learning and testing things you can run everything you need on your laptop or desktop computer and be up and running very quickly
+The nice thing about TinkerGraph is that for learning and testing things you can run everything you need on your laptop
+or desktop computer and be up and running very quickly

 - When running in the Gremlin Console, support for TinkerGraph should be on by default.
-If for any reason you find it to be off you, can enable it by issuing the following command.
+If for any reason you find it to
+  be off you, can enable it by issuing the following command.
   ```groovy
   gremlin>:plugin use tinkerpop.tinkergraph
   ```